Domain admins can now monitor activity and view data about their respective MangoApps domain by generating reports in the Admin Portal.

 - Hashtag Usage – A report of top hashtags being used in your network during a specific time-period.

 4. Select the Date Range for which you wish to extract the report.
-A report can be Yesterday, Last Week, Last 2 Weeks, This Month, Last Month, Last 12 months or All Time and click on Generate.
+A report can be Yesterday, Last Week, Last 2 Weeks, This Month, Last Month, Last 12 months or All Time or custom date range and click on Generate.

 5. This Selection will trigger the report generation for the mentioned period.